osteele/Arduino_SerialRecord/README.md

 downloaded ZIP files.
 In that case, instead of step 2 you can move the folder into the Arduino/Libraries folder in your home directory, and then restart the Arduino IDE.

+The next time you start the Arduino IDE, you will find examples in the File > Examples > SerialRecord submenu.

 ## Motivation